Rehan-Mullani/Architecting-LLMs-WiDS/week1/week1.md

 Welcome to Week 1!
 We are skipping the high-level APIs (like `torch.nn` or `Keras`) and going straight to the metal.

 This week, you will build **micrograd**: a tiny Autograd engine.
 You will implement the mathematical machinery that allows neural networks to learn.
-By the end of this week, the "magic" of how ChatGPT or Stable Diffusion updates its weights will be demystified—it's just the Chain Rule, applied recursively.
+By the end of this week, the "magic" of how ChatGPT or Stable Diffusion updates its weights will be demystified it's just the Chain Rule, applied recursively.

 ## Learning Objectives